strmlineapp-ux/agileflow/src/docs/data-documentation.md

 1.  **Minimal Initial Load**: When the application starts, it loads only the absolute minimum data required for the user to operate:
     *   The current `User` object, which contains their profile, preferences, and a list of Team IDs they belong to (`memberOfTeamIds`).
     *   The global `AppSettings` object, which defines the application's page structure and navigation.
-    *   All other data (Teams, Calendars, Events, Tasks) is **not** loaded at startup.
+    *   All other data (Projects, Teams, Calendars, Events, Tasks) is **not** loaded at startup.

 2.  **Context-Aware, On-Demand Fetching**: Data is fetched by components precisely when and where it is needed, driven by user navigation.
-    *   **Team Data**: When you navigate to a specific team's management page (e.g., `/dashboard/teams/team-id-123`), the component uses the ID from the URL to fetch the data for *only that specific team*.
-Similarly, the main Team Management page fetches a list of teams based on the IDs stored in the user's profile.
+    *   **Project & Team Data**: When you navigate to a specific project or team's management page (e.g., `/dashboard/project/project-id-123`), the component uses the ID from the URL to fetch the data for *only that specific entity*.
-    *   **Events & Tasks**: High-volume data like events and tasks have always been fetched on-demand.
+    *   **Events & Tasks**: High-volume data like events and tasks are fetched on-demand.
 The Calendar fetches events for the visible date range, and the Tasks page fetches tasks when it loads.
+A project's "Events" tab fetches only the events within that project's sub-collection.

 3.  **Benefits of this Approach**:
-    *   **Scalability**: The initial load time is constant and extremely fast, regardless of whether there are 10 or 10,000 teams in the system.
+    *   **Scalability**: The initial load time is constant and extremely fast, regardless of whether there are 10 or 10,000 projects in the system.
     *   **Performance**: Memory usage is kept to a minimum by only holding the data relevant to the current view.
     *   **NoSQL Optimization**: This model aligns perfectly with NoSQL best practices, which favor fetching specific documents by ID over performing large, complex queries.